digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ## Step 7: Configure Knative Eventing

 Knative has a very powerful eventing system built in.
-Tekton has some primitives builtin to react on external events, such as the [EventListener](https://tekton.dev/docs/triggers/eventlisteners) as well.
+Tekton also has some primitives built in to react on external events, such as the [EventListener](https://tekton.dev/docs/triggers/eventlisteners).
 Tekton EventListeners know how to filter events as well, via [Interceptors](https://tekton.dev/vault/triggers-main/interceptors).
-This tutorial shows you another way of processing events, and triggering Tekton pipelines by using Knative Eventing.
+This tutorial shows you another way of processing events and triggering Tekton pipelines by using Knative Eventing.

 Before continuing, it's important to understand some Knative Eventing concepts used in this guide:

-- [Sources](https://knative.dev/docs/eventing/sources) - The main purpose is to define or create event producers.
+- [Sources](https://knative.dev/docs/eventing/sources): The main purpose is to define or create event producers.
 In this tutorial, the [GitHubSource](https://github.com/knative-sandbox/eventing-github) type is used as a producer of GitHub events.
 When working with `GitHubSources`, you can also filter and react on specific events such as `push` events.
 It can also manage webhooks for you automatically via the [GitHub API](https://docs.github.com/en/rest) using the PAT you created previously.
 - Event delivery mechanisms, such as [Simple Delivery](https://knative.tips/eventing/delivery-methods/simple-delivery/) and [Complex Delivery](https://knative.tips/eventing/delivery-methods/complex-delivery/).

 This guide uses a _simple delivery mechanism_, where a GitHubSource filters and fires the Tekton CI/CD pipeline EventListener on push events.
 The GitHubSource component is available via the [eventing-github](https://github.com/knative-sandbox/eventing-github) Knative project.
 The official version doesn't support Kubernetes v1.22 and up at this time of writing (there is a [open PR](https://github.com/knative-sandbox/eventing-github/pull/229) to address this issue).
 This repository provides a functional [github-eventing-v1.4.0](assets/manifests/knative-eventing/github-eventing-v1.4.0.yaml) manifest that you can use.